5289696

 Visit Us

 Situated between Hilton Head Island and the mainland town of Bluffton, SC, Pinckney Island is easily accessible and receives nearly a quarter of a million visitors a year.
-Visitors can enjoy wildlife-dependent activites such as hiking, bicycling, and wildlife watching.
-Saltwater fishing is allowed in the waters surrounding the refuge, and a one-day hunt for deer is held annually in the fall.
+Visitors can enjoy wildlife-dependent activities such as hiking, bicycling, and wildlife watching.
+Saltwater fishing is allowed in the waters surrounding the refuge, however freshwater fishing in refuge ponds is not permitted.

 Location and Contact Information